sridurgeshv/productivity-tool/README.md

 ## Smart Productivity Tracker with AI Suggestions
-A Smart productivity tracker system built with Crystal backend using libraries like Kemal for lightweight web servers and React frontend, featuring AI-powered suggestions, task management, time tracking, and link management and binaurial beats .
+A Smart productivity tracker system built with Crystal backend using libraries like Kemal for lightweight web servers and React frontend, featuring AI-powered suggestions, task management, time tracking, link management and binaurial beats .

 ## Key Features
 - **Dashboard Overview**: Once authenticated, users are redirected to the dashboard, which serves as the control center.
 Here, users can access various components such as the Calendar, Tasks section , pomodoro section aligned with focus timer , my inventory for link management , AI suggestion integration and settings page.